 Teaching artists lead all MCA school programs.
 Through active dialogue, students and artist guides explore, debate, and reflect upon the important ideas that lie at the heart of contemporary art.

 Tours support Illinois Learning Standards in the Fine Arts, Language Arts, and Social Sciences.
-Hands-on art-making workshops and in-gallery writing and drawing exercises are also available.

 All school programs for grades 1–12 are free for Illinois schools and nonprofit organizations.
 Chicago Public Schools are also eligible for free busing.
 Each student receives a free pass for a return visit.